Last updated on January 27th, 2024 at 05:37 pm

 The asymmetrical tread pattern features individual notched tread blocks that improve traction and grip, with optimized contact area for equal wear.

-Pitch optimizations for uniform wear and low noise and more comfortable rides in all-season conditions.
+Pitch optimizations for uniform wear, low noise, and more comfortable rides in all-season conditions.

 Notched shoulders with circumferential grooves for proper wet and snow traction, with hydroplaning resistance on standing water as well.